JHale716/ShieldsUpNZ/2. Design Files/README.md

 # ShieldsUpNZ
-Source design fiels for the shield project
+Source design files for the ShieldsUp project